Reference Group “Second Team” is Critical For Building-In Business-Case Credibility

 Why is complete communication so important?
 Case results depend on many arbitrary judgments and assumptions, and these are natural targets for criticism.
 They are targets especially if you reveal them only in the final presentation or completed document.

 When bringing your case into a competitive or critical setting you do not want to have to announce and defend the arbitrary elements of your case at the same time.
-This means that your second team can be an effective channel for communicating several points long before the final results are in.
+Your second team can be an active channel for communicating several points long before the final results appear.

 - Case design